fiberplane/fiberplane/README.md

 # `fiberplane`

-This repository is a monorepo for Rust code that is used throughout Fiberplane's product.
+This repository is a monorepo for code that is used throughout Fiberplane's products.
+Most of the modules below are Rust crates, but some TypeScript packages may be found as well.

 ## Overview